-Borrowed From the Boys: 10 Tips to Help Boss Girls Crush It at Work
+Borrowed From the Boys: 10 Tips to Help You Crush It at Work

-You wouldn’t want to borrow your dad’s socks, or your uncle’s charming way of punctuating his remarks with a belch, but there are a lot things we Boss Girls CAN learn from men to help us crush it at the office.
-Here are ten work habits to borrow from the boys:
+You wouldn’t want to borrow your dad’s socks, or your uncle’s charming habit of punctuating his remarks with a belch, but when it comes to office behavior there are few things we can borrow from the boys.
+Here are ten work habits that men have been conditioned to practice all their lives that women need to adopt ASAP:

 Drive the conversation and don’t let others take the lead.

 You are in a meeting with a group of male colleagues.
-You state your opinion but then a male colleague states hisopinion and hijacks the floor.
+You state your opinion but then a male colleague states his opinion and hijacks the floor.
 You feel invisible.
-Reclaim your position as a driver in the conversation, just like a man might.
-How does a Boss Girl handle this?
+Reclaim your position as a driver in the conversation, just like a man would.
+How should you handle this?

-Boss Girls make eye contact with their colleagues–including the hijacker–and use a firm voice to say, “as George reiterated, I believe … ” Boss girls state their opinion calmly, but with conviction and strength.
+Make eye contact with your colleagues–including the hijacker–and use a firm voice to say, “as George reiterated, I believe … ” State your opinion calmly, but with conviction and strength.

 Say no without feeling guilty.

 We recognize that it is easier to avoid conflict and acquiesce to requests made of you even if they are way beyond the scope of your responsibilities.
 Women, typically, are more apt to want to please than their male counterparts.
 Men don’t equivocate—they say no without feeling guilty.
-Sure, it is important to support your colleagues and assist your team members when possible, However, Boss Girls stick to their convictions.
+While it is important to support your colleagues and assist your team members when possible, it is equally important to stick to your convictions.

-When Boss girls make a decision and the answer is ’no’, then it is no.
+When you make a decision and the answer is ’no,’ then it is no.

 Don’t dwell after making a decision.